BS Requirements

-In addition to meeting the School of Arts and Sciences general requirements for the BS degree, students majoring in neuroscience must complete all of the courses listed on the courses page.
+In addition to meeting the School of Arts and Sciences general requirements for the BS degree, students majoring in neuroscience must complete all of the courses listed below.
 Exceptions can be made as soon as students declare their major.
 At that time, students will be assigned a faculty adviser with whom they will discuss their program completion.

 Students must receive a grade of C- or better in all required courses.